 Manitoba Hydro also committed to engaging community-based expertise in the construction of the Bipole III Transmission Project.
 Manitoba Hydro is funding qualified and interested individuals from specific communities to work as Environmental Monitors and Community Liaisons.
+Environmental Monitors will be provided training by Manitoba Hydro staff and Specialists on environmental inspection and monitoring activities, with a pre-job start training session and on the job training.
 Community Liaisons will work alongside Manitoba Hydro staff and their contractors with the objectives to keep both the community and Manitoba Hydro informed about the progress and effects of the project while continuing to build a lasting and trusting relationship.
 Each Community Liaison will communicate project progress to the community and community interests to Manitoba Hydro.